phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git pull --rebase upstream master
       git push origin branchname

-This works fine if your push is just a fast-forward push.
-If you have pushed the branch before the rebase, it probably won't be a fast-forward as the history of your local repository and the remote repository have diverged.
+The push works fine if it is just a fast-forward (consistent history) push.
+If you have pushed the branch to your remote repository before the rebase, it probably won't be a fast-forward as the history of your local repository and the remote repository have diverged.
 To overcome this, you'll have to do one of two things.
 Either force the push and overwrite the history on your branch in your repo.
 This is perfectly fine if nobody else is working in your branch.
 That would look like

       git push --force-with-lease origin branchname

-The force-with-lease (versus just force) checks whether you might overwrite other commits on your branch before forcing.
-The other option is to work on a new branch and pull changes from the old branch to the new branch.
-Neither are ideal.
+The force-with-lease (versus just force) checks whether you might overwrite non-local commits on your branch before forcing.
+This prevents remote commits by others from being lost.
+The other option is to switch to a new branch and pull changes from the old branch,

+      git checkout master
+      git remote add upstream https://github.com/CICE-Consortium/CICE
+      git pull upstream master
+      git push origin master
+      git branch newbranch
+      git checkout newbranch
+      git pull origin oldbranch

+Now you have a new branch based on the current Consortium master with changes from the old branch.

 Pull and rebase can result in conflicts.
 If there are conflicts, they will be reported and you will have to fix them to continue.
 With pull, you will have to resolve the conflicts and commit manually.
 With rebase, you will have to resolve the conflicts and use git rebase --continue.
 See the git documentation for more details about handling conflicts.
 In summary, to rebase a branch with conflicts, do the following

       git clone https://github.com/username/CICE --recursive
       git checkout branchname
       git remote add upstream https://github.com/CICE-Consortium/CICE
-      git fetch upstream master
+      git pull --rebase upstream master (or git fetch upstream master; git rebase upstream/master)
-      git rebase upstream/master
       > hand edit conflicts
       git rebase --continue
       git push --force-with-least origin branchname